ripple-space/Concept-Bottleneck-LLMs/README.md

 python train_CBL.py --automatic_concept_correction
 ```

 This will train the CBL with Automatic Concept Correction for the SST2 dataset, and store the model under `mpnet_acs/SetFit_sst2/roberta_cbm/`.
 To disable Automatic Concept Correction, remove the given argument.
 Set the argument `--backbone gpt2` to switch the backbone from roberta to gpt2.
-Set the argument `--dataset ag_news`, `--dataset yelp_polarity`, or `--dataset dbpedia_14` to switch the dataset.
+Set the argument `--dataset ag_news` to switch the dataset.

 **Update:**
 Checkpoints are saved automatically to avoid losing progress if your connection breaks.